intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 # Messaging
 ---

-The messsaging platform implements multiple broker technologies and a common message flow framework implemented by all platform services, both in the cloud and the edge.
+The messsaging platform leverages a message flow framework which is implemented by all platform services, and provides access to multiple broker technologies both in the cloud and the edge.

 ---